 5 Best Practices For Onboarding New Employees

-What is onboarding exactly?
+What is employee onboarding exactly?

 It’s how your new hires adjust to not only the performance aspects of their job, but the social atmosphere of your business.